Kiki VanDeWeghe

-Ernest Maurice "Kiki" VanDeWeghe III (born August 1, 1958) is an American former professional basketball player, coach and executive who is an advisor for the National Basketball Association (NBA).
+Ernest Maurice "Kiki" VanDeWeghe III (born August 1, 1958) is a German-born American-Canadian former professional basketball player, coach and executive who is an advisor for the National Basketball Association (NBA).
 As a player, he was a two-time NBA All-Star.

 Biography

 VanDeWeghe was born in Wiesbaden, West Germany, the son of former NBA player Ernie Vandeweghe and Colleen Kay Hutchins, the winner of the 1952 Miss America pageant.

-VanDeWeghe moved back to the U.S. as a child and eventually would up playing college basketball for the UCLA Bruins, where he earned all-conference honors in the Pac-10 (now known as the Pac-12).
+VanDeWeghe moved back to the U.S. as a child and eventually wound up playing college basketball for the UCLA Bruins, where he earned all-conference honors in the Pac-10 (now known as the Pac-12).
 He led the Bruins to the 1980 NCAA championship game, where they would lose to Louisville.
 He became an excellent scorer and outside shooter in the NBA, averaging 20 points for seven consecutive seasons.
 He was particularly known for his use of the stepback, a move he was so proficient at that it was often referred to as the "Kiki Move" toward the end of his career.
 VanDeWeghe's teams qualified for the NBA playoffs in 12 of his 13 seasons in the league, although none of his teams ever won the NBA championship.
 VanDeWeghe was later the general manager of the Denver Nuggets and the New Jersey Nets, and a head coach of the Nets.
 He was the NBA's executive vice president of basketball operations for eight years (2013–2021).

 For the bulk of his career, VanDeWeghe spelled his surname "Vandeweghe" (with only the V capitalized), a spelling used by his parents before their deaths, and still used by his niece who has a prominent tennis career.
 In 2013, he announced he was changing the spelling of his name to "VanDeWeghe", in honor of his recently departed paternal grandfather and namesake.

 College career

 VanDeWeghe played four seasons at the University of California, Los Angeles, culminating in a senior season in which expectations for the Bruins were lower than in previous seasons.
 The team was coming off a season in which they lost three starters, David Greenwood, Roy Hamilton, and Brad Holland to the NBA as first-round draft picks.
 Also, the Bruins had a new coach, Larry Brown, who was coaching a collegiate team for the first time.
 Replacing this talent were some mainly unknown freshman, namely "Rocket" Rod Foster, Michael Holton, and Darren Daye, along with sophomore Mike Sanders.
 VanDeWeghe and James Wilkes were the lone seniors.
-The team was sluggish at the first, but gelled toward the end and finished the regular season 17-9.
+The team was sluggish at the first, but gelled toward the end and finished the regular season 17–9.
 The Bruins, dubbed "Kiki and the Kids", were the 48th and final team selected to participate in the 1979–80 NCAA Men's Division I Basketball Tournament.
 With VanDeWeghe leading the way, the Bruins made it all the way to the final, upsetting #1 DePaul and Mark Aguirre on the way.
 In the final, the Bruins lost to the University of Louisville led by Darrell Griffith.